jojozhuang/jojozhuang.github.io/_posts/2016-09-12-use-mysql-docker-container-for-jsp-application.md

 ```

 ### 1.3 Expose Mysql Container to Host
 Expose the MySQL container to the outside world by mapping the container’s MySQL port to the host machine port using the publish flag.
+Now, we can connect to the mysql container through port 6603.
 ```sh
 $ docker rm -f gsmysql
 $ docker run --detach --name=gsmysql --env="MYSQL_ROOT_PASSWORD=gspassword" --publish 6603:3306 mysql